Event Neural Networks: Experiments and Results

+\paragraphtitle{Rounding Policy Comparison.} \autoref{fig:policy_design}~(b) compares our transmission policy and the rounding policy used in a Sigma-Delta~network~\cite{oconnor2016Sigma}.
+We obtain these results by evaluating the fully-connected model from the Sigma-Delta paper (with the authors' original weights) on the Temporal MNIST dataset~\cite{oconnor2016Sigma}.
+We evaluate EvNets with thresholds of the form $10^p$, where $p \in $ \{\num{-1.5}, \num{-1.4}, $\ldots,$ \num{-0.3}, \num{-0.2}\}.
+We obtain results for the Sigma-Delta network using the original authors' code, which involves training the quantization threshold (the Pareto frontier is a consequence of varying a training penalty scale $\lambda$).

-\firstparagraph{Ablation of long-term memory.} \autoref{fig:agreement_over_time} shows the effect of ablating the long-term memory $d$ (resetting it to zero after each input).
-We use the OpenPose model on the auto-labelled MPII dataset.
-Other than resetting $d$, the two models shown are identical (including using the same thresholds).
-We see that the long-term memory $d$ is critical for maintaining stable accuracy.
+\paragraphskip \paragraphtitle{Ablation of Long-Term Memory.} \autoref{fig:accuracy_over_time} shows the effect of ablating the long-term memory $d$ (resetting it to zero after each input).
+We evaluate the OpenPose model on the JHMDB dataset.
+Other than resetting $d$, the two models shown are identical.
+Both models use a threshold of \num{0.05}.
+We see that long-term memory is critical for maintaining stable accuracy.

-\innerparagraph{Layer trends.} \autoref{fig:mpii_ops_layer} shows the computational cost of the OpenPose model as a function of the layer depth (on the auto-labelled MPII dataset).
-We see a reduction in the relative cost as we go deeper in the network.
-This highlights the importance of leveraging repetition in the deep layers of the network, not just near the input.

-\innerparagraph{Variations in granularity.} \autoref{tab:varying_granularity} shows the effect of increasing the granularity of the policy.
-We consider the OpenPose model on the auto-labelled MPII dataset.
-We test both a spatial chunking policy and a policy that chunks along the channel dimension (\eg, \cite{habibian2021Skipconvolutions}).
-Because each neighborhood computes a mean of several $|d|$, the thresholds must be reduced to keep the accuracy from dropping significantly.
-The results show that increasing the chunk size reduces the operation savings.
-However, chunking may, in practice, allow more efficient execution on GPUs.